rcampbell/blocker/README.md

 This example assumes you have [Git](http://git-scm.com/), [Leiningen](https://github.com/technomancy/leiningen/blob/master/README.md), and [Emacs](http://www.gnu.org/software/emacs/) installed and configured.
-For more details on getting up and running with Emacs and Clojure, I recommend you [read this]().
+For help setting up your development environment, you can check out these guides for [Windows](http://blog.robert-campbell.com/getting-started-with-emacs-for-clojure-develo) or [Linux](http://riddell.us/ClojureSwankLeiningenWithEmacsOnLinux.html).

 In your shell: